common-voice/our-voices-model-competition/README.md

 - Create a new directory in a subdirectory of [submit/](https://github.com/common-voice/our-voices-model-competition/tree/main/submit) that corresponds to the category you want to submit in.
 - Commit and push your code to that subdirectory in your fork.
 - Open a pull request to this repository.
+- You must then **make your final submission** using [this form](https://mozillafoundation.typeform.com/to/oBKEMY1E).
+Submissions which are not submitted via the Typeform will **not be able to be considered**.